aspschn/swingby/README.md

 # Swingby

-A minimal GUI library written in C, rendered with [Skia](https://skia.org/).
+A GUI engine for Wayland written in C, rendered with [Skia](https://skia.org/).

-Swingby is the first cross-platform GUI library that prioritizes Wayland first.

 Swingby is not a full-featured framework.
-It is a library for minimal GUI.
+It is an engine for minimal GUI.

 ## Features

+- Basic drawing
+- Event system
+- Low-level windowing system
+- Various common Wayland protocols support

 Swingby not provide a window directly.
 But you can build your own window (that client-side decorated).